 How to Use

 Part of why this product has made it into my daily routine is its no-fuss application.
-You can use it on top of your favorite moisturizer or alone.
-Or, if you're looking for more coverage, it can also be layered with foundation.
+You can use it alone or on top of your favorite serum.
+Because it includes serum, hydration, and SPF it's the perfect one-step morning routine!

 And here's the key thing to remember.
 As Dr. Buzney puts it: